 After soaking, the steel is rapidly cooled to a temperature below the transformation temperature, resulting in a hard martensitic structure.
 Quenching is the third step.

-D2 is an air-hardening tool steel, and air quenching is the preferred method for quenching.
+D2 is an air-hardening tool steel, and air quenching is the preferred method for quenching this type of steel.
 Air quenching can significantly reduce deformation and dimensional changes.
 However, for very large cross-sections, air cooling alone may not achieve full hardness; in such cases, oil quenching or agitated salt baths may be considered to ensure proper transformation.

 If air cooling is selected, remove the D2 workpiece from the furnace and allow it to cool naturally to approximately 150°F (66°C).
 It is essential to keep the part sealed in its foil envelope until all visible red heat is gone to prevent contact with the atmosphere.